 1. How do I download the tags?
 Most printable tags come as jpeg or pdf.
 You can open the PDF into the PDF viewer (this comes on most computers).
 If not, you can download Adobe reader for free here: http://get.adobe.com/reader/ or open the jpeg into a software program of your choice.
 I sell both instant download tags and tags with personalized text here

 2. What type of paper should I use?
 No matter the tag’s color and design, I recommend printing onto white paper so the images on your tag retain their integrity.
-When choosing the type of paper to use for your inkjet printer, I find that it is best to use paper from your printer’s manufacturer.
+I wrote a comparison article with my three top picks for printing.
 Because I use an Epson 1430 to print my projects, I personally use Epson matte premium heavyweight presentation paper.
 It is designed for printing photos as well as text and I find that the colors are most vibrant when using this paper.
 This is a 45 lb weight paper.
 I find it is what I use 90% of the time when I print my own personal tags.

 3. I need thicker paper!
 Can I use card stock?
 The number one printing problem comes from customers who are trying to print onto CRAFT STORE card stock.
 I do not recommend this type of card stock as it is porous and can have a coating.
 These papers are commonly found in the scrapbooking sections of stores such as Michael’s and Hobby Lobby.
 Instead, look for inkjet or laser friendly card stock/cover paper online or at an office supply store.
 I find it is difficult to find in stores, so I purchase this one .
 If I need a stiff card stock, this is a good option it is called Accent Opaque.
 It comes in different weights.
 I use the 110lb and 120lb card stock.
 I wrote a blog article specifically about the Accent Opaque card stock.
 You can read it here.